 Many of the lawsuits involve alleged copyright infringement.
-The complaints often claim that AI companies illegally train various large language models (LLMs) on copyrighted content from media companies.
+The complaints generally claim that AI companies illegally train various large language models (LLMs) on copyrighted content from media companies.

 In response, Generative AI companies typically say the lawsuits are without merit because their business strategies leverage "fair use" to train their AI models.